We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home Equity Sharing Companies Guide

 Homeowners have gained significant equity over the past few years due to rising home prices.
-The most recent data from analytics firm CoreLogic shows homeowners with mortgages have gained more than $1 trillion year-over-year during the second quarter of 2024.
+The most recent data from analytics firm CoreLogic shows homeowners with mortgages have gained more than $1.3 trillion since the second quarter of 2024, an increase of 8% year over year.

 That translates into an average of $315,000 per mortgage holder — a large source of cash that can be accessed through various home equity products.
 Equity sharing is one of the more recent options homeowners can choose.